nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

 ---
-title: Decoupling AWS Cloudformation Templates
+title: Decoupling AWS CloudFormation Templates
 date: "2021-05-15T20:08:57.486Z"
 ---

-While using [Cloudformation](https://aws.amazon.com/cloudformation/) templates for deploying our infrastructure, we had to face the fact that a Cloudformation stack can only contain a maximum of [200 resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)(now 500).
+While using [CloudFormation](https://aws.amazon.com/cloudformation/) templates for deploying our infrastructure, we had to face the fact that a CloudFormation stack can only contain a maximum of [200 resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)(now 500).

 ### Working around the limit